jina-ai/docs/chapters/my_first_jina_app.md

 ```sh
 pip install -r requirements.txt
 ```
-⚠️ If you get an error, try switching the pythong version with
+⚠️ If you get an error, try switching the Python version with

 ```sh
 virtualenv env --python=python3.8